Try this easy, thick and delicious rice pudding. It makes a perfectly creamy and heartwarming dessert or breakfast.

-For this recipe, as I am not allergic to almonds and I love them, I use almond milk but you can use cashew, tigernut, soya (…) milk and of course, if you can tolerate dairy, you can also use dairy milk.
-Though if you want to make this with coconut milk, you might want to use light coconut milk or add some water to your regular coconut milk otherwise it will be very “heavy” on your stomach, due to the quantity of fat contained in coconuts.
+For this recipe, as I am not allergic to almonds and I love them, I use almond milk.
+But you can use cashew, tigernut, soya (...) milk.
+Though if you want to make this with coconut milk, you might want to use light coconut milk or add some water to your regular canned coconut milk otherwise it will be very "heavy" on your stomach, due to the quantity of fat contained in coconuts.